topStrip1

 What is ROCD

-What is ROCD?
+What Is ROCD?

 ROCD, or Relationship Obsessive Compulsive Disorder, is a type of obsessive-compulsive disorder that mainly occurs in romantic relationships.
 Individuals dealing with ROCD may constantly doubt their relationship.
 They may constantly question the fundamentals of their relationship if there is enough love between them and their partner.